Classic Knorr Spinach Dip Recipe (In a Bread Bowl)

 • Freshness: Keep the empty bread bowl and cut up bread pieces in a sealed bag to keep them fresh if cutting it up ahead of time.
 This will keep it fresh.

-• Consider slicing the sides of the bread bowl at 1-inch (2.5 cm) intervals for guests to rip off when the dip is almost finished.
-Bread plus dip – no waste!
+• Fun presentation: Slice the sides of the bread bowl at 1-inch (2.5 cm) intervals for guests to rip off when the dip is almost finished.
 Don’t worry – the cold dip won’t seep through the cracks.

 • For a vegan or dairy-free version: Replace the sour cream and mayo with plant-based alternatives like vegan sour cream or dairy-free yogurt.
 Use a vegetable soup mix that is also vegan.

 • For a warm spinach dip: Transfer dip (without bread) to a baking dish and bake at 350°F (175°C) for about 20 minutes or until it’s heated through.
-Alternatively, heat in microwave for a minute or two stirring in between.
+Alternatively, heat in microwave for a minute or two, stirring in between.
 Spoon into a bread bowl if using.
-For a spinach dip that includes gooey cheese, check out this recipe for hot spinach dip by Dinner At The Zoo.

 • Add-in options: